Giorgio Rubino

 Giorgio Rubino (born 15 April 1986 in Rome) is an Italian race walker, bronze medal in the 20 km walk at the 2009 World Championships in Berlin.

 Biography

-The medals of some of the athletics world championship races in 2009 were otherwise awarded 24 March 2016 as a result of doping disqualifications.
+The medals of some of the athletics world championship races in 2009 were otherwise awarded on 24 March 2016 as a result of doping disqualifications.
 Among these reallocations also the medals of 20 km walk, which saw the Italian Giorgio Rubino, initially 4th, get the bronze medal This fact, 7 years after the event, allowed Italy to clear the zero in the Medal table.
 He also has won other four medals, three of these at senior level, in international competitions, and is a five-time winner at the Italian Championships.